tspspi/piezoboard3dprinter/README.md

 # Piezo board for 3D printer

-This is the firmware for my AVR based [piezo bedleveling interface](/2019/09/11/piezobedlevel.html) for my 3D printer.
+This is the firmware for my AVR based [piezo bedleveling interface](https://www.tspi.at/2019/09/11/piezobedlevel.html) for my 3D printer (Schematics and board layouts can be found on [GitHub](https://github.com/tspspi/PiezoBedSensor)).
 As described on the above blogpost this board simply interfaces 4 piezo disks directly to the ATMega328P analog digital converter.
 The disks are biased to allow detecting both positive and negative edges.
 An additional external port for a capacitive (or inductive, mechanical, optical, etc.) probe is available and the board supports different modes of operation:

 * _Piezo only_ asserts the trigger output whenever the signal of the piezo disks deviated more than the configured threshold from their calibrated centerline.